nordstream3/Godot-4-ROS2-integration/README.md

 Godot 4.3 is the latest iteration of the Godot game engine, known for its open-source nature, modular architecture, and robust community support.
 Compared to other popular game engines like Unity and Unreal, Godot stands out due to its lightweight footprint, ease of use, and complete access to its source code.
 These features make it particularly suitable for integration with other open-source projects, such as ROS2.

 Godot's architecture is highly modular, allowing developers to extend or modify its functionality through modules.
+[Custom Godot modules in C++](https://docs.godotengine.org/en/stable/contributing/development/core_and_modules/custom_modules_in_cpp.html).
 In the context of ROS2, this modularity enables tight integration with ROS2's middleware, making it possible to run complex simulations and control systems entirely within the Godot environment.

 ### Create a complete Robotics Application with controls and sensors in a Simulated Environment using Godot 4